Thomas DiNapoli of Levittown convicted of murder in wife's killing, Nassau DA Anne Donnelly says

 DiNapoli’s attorney, Christopher Devane, did not immediately return requests for comment.

+“Thomas DiNapoli brutally murdered his wife by firing a rifle twice at her face, striking the woman in the neck and eye,” Donnelly said.
+“Cheryl DiNapoli’s brother then ran to the bedroom, where he observed the defendant with a gun.
+He wrestled the gun away from the defendant and called for help."

-Donnelly said DiNapoli and his wife, Cheryl DiNapoli, were arguing in the bedroom of their Cord Lane home on the evening of Aug.
-13, 2020, when DiNapoli shot her in the eye and the neck with a 9 mm rifle.
+Donnelly said Thomas and Cheryl DiNapoli were arguing in the bedroom of their Cord Lane home on the evening of Aug.
+13, 2020, when he shot her in the eye and the neck with a 9 mm rifle.

-Cheryl DiNapoli's brother, Robert Rischman, who also lived at the Levittown home, entered the bedroom and struggled with DiNapoli for possession of the rifle before he ultimately wrested it from the defendant.
+Cheryl DiNapoli's brother, Robert Rischman, who also lived at the Levittown home, entered the bedroom and struggled with Thomas DiNapoli for possession of the rifle before he ultimately wrestled it from the defendant, officials said.

 DiNapoli then went downstairs and retrieved a shotgun from a safe in the garage.
-DiNapoli then shot his brother-in-law, who was behind a door, in the right arm.
+He then shot his brother-in-law, who was behind a door, in the right arm, prosecutors said.

-The two men physically fought in the house and the struggle continued to the front lawn of the home, where Rischman was able to take the shotgun away from DiNapoli.
+The two men physically fought in the house and the struggle continued to the front lawn of the home, where Rischman was able to take the shotgun away from DiNapoli, officials said.

 Nassau police arrived and arrested DiNapoli.
 His wife was pronounced dead at the scene.
 Rischman was taken to a hospital for treatment of his wounds.